Maths National Curriculum

 We have been working on providing children with more problem solving/reasoning activities in their learning as this encourages them to apply their learning across a range of contexts.
 It also encourages the children to reason with number which is a key driver in the maths curriculum.
 The children are also encouraged to explain how they have calculated the answers to some questions as this also encourages the children to further deepen their understanding.

 Children are encouraged to correct their mathematical errors using a green pen.
 The green pen shows the teacher that the children have responded to their marking and corrected the errors they have made.
 Sometimes prompts will be given to aid the corrections, they may be pulled together into a group if children have similar misconceptions or the children may simply have made errors in their calculations so they can put it right independently.
-If children have no corrections to complete or they finish their corrections, they complete the marking slip that has a deepening activity to move their learning forward.
 The children complete their green pen edits before the next maths lesson eg at the start of the day or at the start of the maths lesson.

 Scheme of Learning